PrasannaMaddila/prasannamaddila.github.io/_posts/2025-01-27-debian-kernels.md

 ...
 ```

-Once I knew which file to go for, I basically had to download the firmware (preferably from [Debian sources](https://packages.debian.org/trixie/firmware-iwlwifi), and copy/move the `iwlwifi-cc-a0-88.ucode` file to `/usr/lib/firmware`.
+Once I knew which file to go for, I basically had to download the firmware (preferably from [Debian sources](https://packages.debian.org/trixie/firmware-iwlwifi)), and copy/move the `iwlwifi-cc-a0-88.ucode` file to `/usr/lib/firmware`.
 This fixed my problem, and hopefully, you shouldn't have something more complicated than this to do.

 # Conclusions

 So, the results of this experiment:

-1) A brand-new, shiny _stable_ kernel on a Debian system.
+1. A brand-new, shiny _stable_ kernel on a Debian system.
-2) `dmesg` is a friend.
+2. `dmesg` is a friend.
-3) Knowing where the system firmware is stored ([_insert evil smile_](https://tenor.com/view/evil-smile-gif-9846496955827135924)).
+3. Knowing where the system firmware is stored ([_insert evil smile_](https://tenor.com/view/evil-smile-gif-9846496955827135924)).

+A nicer, Debian specific guide was listed [here](https://debian-handbook.info/browse/stable/sect.kernel-compilation.html).
+I'll look at it later.